 - 6 points

 |Semester 1||UWA (Perth)||Face to face|

-- Typically this unit is assessed in the following ways: (1) online quizzes; (2) practical exercises; and (3) essay.
+- Typically this unit is assessed in the following ways: (1) assignment on catchment hydrology; (2) laboratory report; and (3) assignment on urban development (MSc Env Sci) or mathematics of groundwater (MSc Hydrogeology.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 Master of Environmental Science (72530)

 - 1 x 4 hour workshop per week for 8 weeks